ihucos/plash/README.md

 Congratulation you absolved the Simple Tutorial.
 Your personal identification token is: `adfjk3s9hh`.
 Use it to prove your participation.

-## Use Case: Joint Development environment
+## Use Case: Joint Development Environment

-When developing software together with other develoeprs, for example in the context of a company it might make sense to standartize how the developed software is run for development.
+When developing software together with other developers, for example in the context of a company, it might make sense to standartize how the developed software is run for development.
 Tooling needed for development might also be containerized.
 The advantages are faster onboarding of new developers and better reproducability of the software along the differnet development